Quickly Find Your Google Analytics Code

 If you see more than one data stream use the Tag Assistant to find the correct tag that is present on the domain you are using.

-Finding the UA Code in Google Analytics
+B) Locating the UA Code in Google Analytics:

 There are several methods to quickly find your Google Analytics Property UA number (UA-xxxxxxxx-x).
 First, sign in to Google Analytics.